dustinpfister/blog_posts/_posts/lodash_frompairs.md

 I went with using var, a function expression, and a while loop to maximize javaScript engine support.
 However of course a similar method could easily be made in a flash with all kinds of more modern javaScript features.
 So lets look at a few more examples of making this kind of function using just vanilla javaScript alone.

 ### 2.2 - Using array map

+While loops are great but there are also of course a number of useful [array prototype methods](/2018/12/10/js-array/) that can also prove to be usful for these kinds of tasks.

 ```js
 let fromPairs = function (arr) {